Leicester railway station: Regeneration of the station

-Station amenities
+Facilities

 The main entrance to the station is on London Road.
-The ticket office and travel centre are located in the concourse; the lost property office and lockers were formerly located here also although East Midlands Trains took these facilities away in 2009 citing cost and the recession.
+The ticket office and travel centre are located in the concourse.
 This concourse gives access to the main station overbridge to all platforms, and via a corridor to the lifts.
 There is a footbridge at the northern end of the station giving access to the long-stay car park and Campbell Street.

 The station is based on two island platforms which are wide with a long series of buildings.
 There is a newsagent and several food outlets including a café and licensed bar.
 There are also toilets and a large waiting room.

-Midland Mainline erected a first class lounge at the southern end of the up island platforms during 2000.
-Passenger information systems were updated at the same time and now use dot matrix display screens.
-Leicester has automated announcements, which replaced the previous manual public address system in September 2011.
-In 2006, automatic ticket barriers were installed on all approaches to the station.

 The station has an office for the British Transport Police and Cash point in the porte-cochere as well as a taxi rank and short-stay drop-off and pick-up area.

+In 2021, Leicester City Council proposed a £22 million plan to add a new platform, as well as relocate the main entrance of the concourse onto Station Street.